capossele/SynchroniCityDataMarketplace/doc/user-guide.rst

 Manage Received Orders
 ----------------------

-Sellers can manage the orders they have received in order to see the chosen characteristics, read customer notes, or process the order in case it has been acquired a physical product.
+Sellers can manage the orders they have received in order to see the chosen characteristics and read customer notes.

-To view your received orders go to *My inventory* section, click on *Product orders*, and open the *Received* section.
+To view your received orders go to *My inventory* section, click on *Data orders*, and open the *Received* section.

 .. image:: ./images/user/provord1.png
    :align: center